rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ### Buffer

-Although a `Column` represents an Arrow-compliant data structure, it does not directly handle memory mangaement.
+`Column`s are in turn composed of one or more `Buffer`s.
-That job is delegated to the `Buffer` class, which represents a device memory allocation owned by another object.
+A `Buffer` represents a single, contiguous, device memory allocation owned by another object.
 A `Buffer` constructed from a preexisting device memory allocation (such as a CuPy array) will view that memory.
 Conversely, when constructed from a host object, `Buffer` uses [`rmm.DeviceBuffer`](https://github.com/rapidsai/rmm#devicebuffers) to allocate new memory.